The Cemetery Research Group aims to expand an understanding of current and past funeral culture in the UK and around the world

 Julie Rugg (University of York) and David Ocón (Singapore Management University) are co-editing a text for Boydell and Brewer’s ‘Heritage Matters’ series on the subject of funeral heritage.
 A call for chapter proposals has been issued.
 Further information can be found here.

 The Virtual Colloquium will be taking place on Friday 15th November 2024.
 This virtual meeting invites speakers with a particular interest in all modes of disposing the dead, drawing principally from the humanities and social sciences.
-A programme for the event has now been issued.
-This zoom meeting is free to attend, and further information is available here
+Registration for this event has now closed.

 A training opportunity is now available on the Carbon Literacy Certified Training course for individuals working within the funeral industry.
 The training is being delivered by a certified trainer of the Carbon Literacy Project, leading to a qualification recognised by the United Nations.
 Carbon Literacy training provides individuals and organisations with an awareness of the climate-related impacts of their activities, and the ability and motivation to reduce greenhouse gas emissions.
 Booking is available via Eventbrite for the January 21st 2025 training day.